-

 Pick Custom Options

-The base metal building kit package usually meets most customers' needs, but various customization options are available to make the building suit your specific needs.
+The base building kit package usually meets most customers' needs, but various customization options are available to make the building suit your specific needs.
 Common customizations include:

 Door options: Choose from sectional and roll-up overhead doors and sliding or bi-fold doors, and pick sizes, styles, and colors that work for your intended use.